Virgin Killer

-Virgin Killer is the fourth studio album by the German rock band Scorpions, released in 1976 by RCA Records.
+Virgin Killer is the fourth studio album by the German rock band Scorpions, released on 22 November 1976 by RCA Records.
 It was the band's first album to attract attention outside Europe.
 The title is described as being a reference to time as the killer of innocence.
 The original cover featured a nude ten-year-old girl, which stirred controversy in the United Kingdom, the United States, and elsewhere.
 As a result, the album was re-issued with a different cover in some countries.

-The image again gave rise to controversy in December 2008, when the British Internet Watch Foundation placed certain pages from Wikipedia on its internet blacklist, since it considered the image to be "potentially illegal" under the Protection of Children Act 1978, effectively classifying the website as child pornography.
+The image again gave rise to a controversy in December 2008, when the British Internet Watch Foundation placed certain pages from Wikipedia on its internet blacklist, since it considered the image to be "potentially illegal" under the Protection of Children Act 1978, effectively classifying the website as child pornography.
 This resulted in much of the UK being prevented from editing Wikipedia and significant public debate on the decision.
 The decision was reversed by the IWF after four days of blocking.

-Reception
+Critical reception

-Virgin Killer "failed to attain any serious attention in the United States" but was "quite popular in Japan" where it peaked at number 32 in the charts.
+Virgin Killer failed to attain any serious attention in the United States but was quite popular in Japan, according to AllMusic, where it peaked at number 32 in the charts in the nation.
 The album was another step in the band's shift from psychedelic music to hard rock.
 Critic Vincent Jeffries of AllMusic contend that the album was "the first of four studio releases that really defined the Scorpions and their urgent metallic sound that was to become highly influential."
 He also counts the title track and "Pictured Life" among the "all-time Scorpions standouts."
 Lead guitarist Uli Jon Roth considers Virgin Killer and the previous release In Trance, his favourite Scorpions albums.